tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 output: hugodown::hugo_document

 slug: reprex-1-0-0
-title: reprex 1 0 0
+title: reprex 1.0.0
 date: 2021-01-27
-author: Jennifer Bryan
+author: Jenny Bryan
 description: >
     We've never blogged about reprex before, so the release of v1.0.0 seems like a good reason occasion for it.